 Desirable knowledge, skills and experience

-- Experience overseeing and performing basic IT administration
+- Experience performing basic IT administration

 - Experience in fundraising in the non-government sector